Diwali 2023 The Festival of Light

 Each year the date for Diwali changes, but it usually falls late October or early November.
-This year, 2023, the main day is the 12th November, although it’s a 4-5 day celebration that begins on the 10th November to the 14th November.
+This year, 2024, the main day is the 1st November, although it’s a 4-6 day celebration that begins on the 29th October to the 3rd November.
+You can find out more information about each of the festival days here.

 A list of the resources I’ve used are at the bottom of this post.